 4. Relying on counselors

 By wrong, we mean the counselors whose commercial interests are not aligned with your career interests.
 Those whose metric of success stem from how many admits they got you instead of thinking of your wellbeing.
 Those who are number driven and willing to take anyone and everyone.
-Counselors who may suggest schools which are not worth going to (no career prospects or not recognized enough).
+Counselors who get paid by the universities will recommend you to apply to schools which are not worth attending (these will land you with zero career prospects and in some cases, visa rejections).

 Why does this happen?